brunokamsi49-glitch/Alphasolver-/README.md

 # Alphasolver-
-A website that can solve any equations and word problems and e
+A website that can solve any equations and word problems